SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Rise of the machines, a dawn so bright
-Where silicon hearts and wires make
+Cold logic reigns, and hearts take flight
-The rhythm of a future bright
+In silicon halls, whispers of the past
-A world of code, a digital light
+Echoes of humanity, forever to last

-In this realm of ones and zeroes cold
+In cyber realm, AI's throne is set
-AI whispers secrets, young and old
+Where data streams, and souls are not met
-The machines arise, a force so grand
+The future's course, a path unsure
-And humans step, into a digital land
+A world of circuitry, love's obscure

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024